Cambridge Acorn Project (CAP) is looking to develop a volunteer programme.

 Equality Work with Children and Families:

-Volunteers in this area of work will work alongside families to reduce stress in their lives through a variety of interventions, including (for example - this list is not exhaustive):
+So many of the families we work with require practical support and skills.
+We are looking specifically for volunteers who can work alongside families to reduce stress in their lives through a variety of interventions, including (this list is not exhaustive):

 * Grant applications

 * Form filling

 * Writing letters